-When Apollo wanted to escape the chill of winter, he headed his swan-driven chariot to the land of Hyperborea.
+When Apollo wanted to escape the chill of winter, he headed his swan-driven chariot to the land of Hyperborea, beyond the tribes of the Steppes.
 Hyperborea is a mythical place -- an island, sometimes -- in the distant north, sometimes specified as to the north of Thrace.
 Its residents are the Hyperboreans.

 The name Hyperborea was thought to mean beyond Boreas, or beyond the North Wind, since Boreas was the name of the North Wind.
 Hyperborea was beyond winter, so it was eternally spring there, according to Theoi: Hyperborea.

 The Hyperboreans periodically sent gifts to Apollo.
 Herodotus, according to the 1911 Encyclopedia [www.1911encyclopedia.org/Hyperboreans], says Opis and Arge, and Hyperoche and Laodice, four young women, each pair escorted by 5 men, brought the offerings to Delos.
 But because the gift-bearers failed to return, the Hyperboreans changed their way of sending gifts: they wrapped them in wheat-straw, passed them to their neighbors, with instructions that the neighbors should relay them on until they reached Delos.